s-alireza/TG-ChatBot/README.md

 ## 🚀 One-Click Deploy

 Click the button above to deploy your own bot in minutes!

-You'll need:
+### What You Need

 | Requirement | Where to Get |
 | --- | --- |